 Beneficiaries Thames Water DWMP - Increased Headroom at Long Reach STW.
 Environmental Improvement - River Darent.
 Concept Construction of a new STW which would discharge into the River Darent, potentially improving known low flow issues.
 System DWMP - Long Reach STW (High risk).
 Status River Darent - a chalk stream with low flow concerns.
 Size To be defined.
 Description This is an early proposal to build a new STW north of Sevenoaks, in order to reduce the pressure on Long Reach STW by taking flow from the Darent Valley Trunk Sewer, treating and discharging it locally.
 The scheme has potential for multiple benefits, environmental net gain, and partnership working.
-The increase in flows in the River Darent could potentially offset the need for some licence reductions at our existing groundwater abstractions on the River Darent, however it is recognised that discharging to a chalk stream would require very low/no spills and a high-quality effluent.
+The increase in flows in the River Darent could also potentially provide support to our existing abstractions further downstream, however it is recognised that discharging to a chalk stream would require very low/no spills and a high-quality effluent.
 Liaison Regular meetings between options appraisal teams, supported by the DWMP/WRMP liaison group.
 Status within Thames Water DWMP - Option remains under consideration. plans Thames Water WRMP - Currently considered as a catchment management option for potential environmental benefit rather than resource benefit.